Notice on CPD Credits

 Attendees of the CCA Healthcare Meeting have the opportunity to earn up to 13.3 of the 30 required credits toward the 2019 continuing education requirement as we believe all sessions are applicable for credit under the Qualification Standards.

 In the event the CCA Healthcare Meeting is canceled due to unforeseen circumstances beyond the control of its sponsors (i.e. fire, strikes, terrorist attacks, acts of God, etc.), all refunds exclude charges for prepaid fixed expenses.

 Photography and Videography Policy

-Registration for, attendance at, or participation in the meeting, and any ancillary CCA-sponsored meetings/seminars constitutes an agreement by the registrant/attendee or participant to permit the CCA to use and distribute (both now and in the future) the registrant’s, attendee’s or participant’s image in photographs, electronic productions, or other electronic marketing by the sponsor(s).
+Registration for, attendance at, or participation in a CCA-sponsored meetings constitutes an agreement by the registrant/attendee or participant to permit the CCA to use and distribute (both now and in the future) the registrant’s, attendee’s or participant’s image in photographs, electronic productions, or other electronic marketing by the sponsor(s).

 No Session Recording

 No sessions are recorded.
 As a condition of your attendance at the meeting, you agree not to audio or video record any portion of the educational sessions held at the meeting.
 Any violation of this condition may result in your ejection from the meeting without a refund of your registration fee.
 In addition, you agree that the CCA shall be entitled to any costs incurred as a result of any violation of this provision, including payment of CCA’s attorneys’ fees.
 Violators may be prohibited from attending future meetings/events.